University of Miami OpiniUM Op-Ed Challenge

 1. Competitors must be enrolled in a University of Miami doctoral or master’s program that requires an electronic thesis or dissertation (ETD; click here for a list of eligible programs).

-2. Submissions must be sole-authored and written in Fall 2023.
+2. Submissions must be sole-authored and written in the participating semester.
 Previously published work is not eligible.

 3. Submissions are limited to 600-800 words.